Indigenous Program Co-Facilitator

 How to Apply:

-To apply, please send your resume and cover letter to l.lavallee@twhls.ca.
+To apply, please send your resume and cover letter to Lauren Lavallee (l.lavallee@twhls.ca).
 Indigenous applicants will be considered first in accordance with our commitment to equitable and culturally safe hiring practices.

 Deadline: